Deo-Krishna/GUI-Tic_Tac_Toe-in-Python/README.md

   This project has two files because of restart button.

 ### for example-
-  If you open the "file 1" and press its restart button then it will close the file one and start file two, and vice versa.
+  If you open the "file 1" and press its restart button then it will close the "file 1" and start "file 2", and vice versa.

 # Important note -
 So you are requested to download the file, extract it, rename the folder with your choice of name and then enjoy the game.